 What Are the Contraindications for Placing a Dental Bridge?

-Diseases such as stomatitis, periodontitis, pulpitis, and various other infectious and inflammatory diseases of the teeth and gums are obstacles to placing a dental bridge.
-If you have bruxism, you must first undergo treatment before proceeding with the placement of a dental bridge.
-Dental bridges (and crowns) are not placed on pregnant and lactating women.
+Diseases such as stomatitis, periodontitis, pulpitis, and various other infectious and inflammatory conditions of the teeth and gums can prevent the placement of a dental bridge.
+If you have bruxism, you must first undergo treatment before moving forward with a dental bridge.
+Dentists also do not place dental bridges (and crowns) on pregnant or lactating women.

 What Is the Procedure for Placing a Dental Bridge?

-Placing a dental bridge requires two or three visits within a few days:
+Placing a dental bridge usually requires two or three visits within a few days:

 First Visit

-The supporting teeth are prepared and an impression is taken or the jaw is scanned, depending on the chosen type of bridge and manufacturing method.
+The dentist prepares the supporting teeth and takes an impression or scans the jaw, depending on the chosen type of bridge and the manufacturing method.
 Finally, temporary crowns are placed on the treated teeth.

 Second Visit

-A sample of the bridge is made.
-Depending on the material chosen, the bridge can be permanently fixed (for example, in the case of a zirconia bridge) or returned to the dental lab for layering of the ceramic material (in the case of metal-ceramic bridges).
+The dentist makes a sample of the bridge.
+Depending on the material chosen, the bridge may be permanently fixed at this stage, for example in the case of a zirconia bridge, or sent back to the dental lab for ceramic layering, as happens with metal-ceramic bridges.

 Third Visit (if required)